PrimaveraDeveloper/lithium/dir/common/specs/tbx-spec-2.0.md

 #### Implementation

-For this strategy, the abstract class `EventTriggerAction` was used to implement the EventTrigger, it receives a `PipeboxConfig` used to subscribe the events.
+For this strategy, the abstract class `EventTriggerAction` was used to implement the EventTrigger, it receives a `PipeboxConfig` used to subscribe to the events.
 When the event is raised it reads the `PipeboxConfig` and retrieves the pipeline then executes this pipeline using the `Pipebox`.

 ```csharp
  public class EventTrigger : EventTriggerAction<DataTransferObject>